ivabus/ivabus.github.io/_posts/2023-07-28-nixos-encounter.md

 Two-file configuration is good for first time, but Nix provides the ability to split configs into modules that I immediately took advantage of.
 Initially I thought of using a simple script to deploy systems, that copies configs, but then I learned about Nix flakes and any need to use additional scripts has disappeared.

-I created `common/` for common configurations (like Nix (as package manager), laptop and user-specific configs), `roles/` for system roles (like gaming (which installs Wine, Steam and enables 32-bit support in PipeWire and Mesa), development (that installs IDEs and compilers), graphical (that enables my sway configuration) and Yggdrasil (that configures Yggdrasil to use [my peer](https://github.com/yggdrasil-network/public-peers/blob/master/europe/russia.md#saint-petersburg))) and `machines/` for machine-specific configuration.
+I created `common/` for common configurations (like Nix (as package manager), laptop and user-specific configs), `roles/` for system roles (like gaming (which installs Wine, Steam and enables 32-bit support in PipeWire and Mesa), development (that installs IDEs and compilers), graphical (that enables my sway configuration) and Yggdrasil (that [configures](https://github.com/ivabus/nixos/blob/master/roles/yggdrasil-client.nix) Yggdrasil to use my private peer, that is also [configured using Nix](https://github.com/ivabus/nixos/blob/master/roles/yggdrasil-peer.nix))) and `machines/` for machine-specific configuration.

 ### Step three: Configuring more machines